secdec/astam-correlator/threadfix-ham/src/main/java/com/denimgroup/threadfix/framework/impl/rails/routeParsing/README.txt

 - RailsRouter and implementations (ie DefaultRailsRouter) identify entries by their identifiers and create an appropriate RailsRoutingEntry for that identifier

-3. Applying 'shorthand transformations' which modify the routing tree by attaching parameters to certain route entries
+3. Applying 'shorthand transformations' which modify the routing tree by attaching parameters, and replacing or inserting new route entries.
-- RouteShorthand and implementations (ie ConcernsEntryShorthand, ConcernsParameterShorthand)
+- RouteShorthand interface and implementations (ie ConcernsEntryShorthand, ConcernsParameterShorthand)
-- RailsRoutingEntry.getSupportedShorthands, etc.
+- RailsRoutingEntry.getSupportedShorthands
 - RailsConcreteRouteTreeMapper (applies shorthand transformations internally)

 (4).
 The resulting RailsConcreteRoutingTree is ingested by the RailsConcreteRouteTreeMapper to generate the